Britt Reid, son of Andy Reid and Chiefs assistant, involved in serious car crash ahead of Super Bowl LV

 SUPER BOWL LV EXPECTED TO PROVIDE BOOST TO TAMPA ECONOMY

 The crash took place near the southbound ramp of I-435, according to FOX4 KC.
 A driver in a Chevrolet Impala ran out of gas and on the ramp called for help, police said.
-The police report stated their hazard lights were flashing but the car’s battery was started to die when family arrived in a Chevrolet Traverse and parked near them with their headlights on.
+The police report stated the hazard lights were flashing, but the car’s battery was starting to die when a family arrived in a Chevrolet Traverse and parked near them with their headlights on.

 The station reported, citing the crash documents, that a white Dodge pickup truck was traveling south on the ramp to get to the interstate when the driver struck the Impala and hit the Traverse from behind.